 Powerball is the biggest lottery played across the USA and offers the biggest payouts in the world, regularly featuring a jackpot over $100 million and setting the record for the biggest lottery jackpot ever at $1.6billion in January 2016.
-Mississippi is not one of the 44 jurisdictions that currently play Powerball, but recent legislature that approved a state lotto game could mean that Powerball is on its way to the Magnolia state.
+Mississippi is not one of the 44 jurisdictions that currently play Powerball, but recent developments lead to the announcement that tickets will be on sale in Mississippi from January 30th 2020 onwards.

 Powerball drawings take place twice a week on Wednesday and Saturday nights at 22:59 EST (21:59 CDT) in Tallahassee, Florida, 430 miles away from Jackson, Mississippi.
 Ticket sales close an hour before the draw time on the night of each draw, then reopen after the balls have been drawn and the number of winners has been calculated.

 Powerball tickets will still not be able to be purchased within Mississippi state lines until the end of January 2020.
 If you want to play Powerball in the meantime and are a resident in Mississippi you will currently need to cross over into neighbouring states and play from an official retailer there.

 If you have travelled out of Mississippi to play Powerball and your ticket has won a payout then you will need to travel back to the same state that you purchased the ticket from in order to claim your prize.

 If you find yourself at an official retailer out of state, then you must choose five main numbers from a pool of 69 along with one Powerball number from a pool of 26 for each line entered into a drawing.
 You can either choose your own numbers or have a Quick-Pick ticket created for you, which randomly chooses the five main numbers and Powerball.
 Tickets cost $2 per line.